NHSDigital/nhs-app-api/bddtests/README.md

 To add another type of driver, add a class in the same package as the other web drivers , add the type onto the properties file list and point `webdriver.provided.type` to the new type.

+To run in firefox, download geckodriver, place it in the bdd folder, and use the parameter ' -Dwebdriver.provided.type=firefox'.

 ###Config Properties
 Configuration is all defined in one file and each of the properties can be overriden by